Maelbeek metro station: Interior and art

 The walls of the station's platforms are decorated with white Azulejo tiles manufactured in Portugal.
-The visual artist Benoît van Innis was commissioned to paint eight portraits on the walls.
+During renovation works in 1999, the visual artist Benoît van Innis was commissioned to paint eight portraits on the walls.
+The 2016 Brussels bombings saw the destruction of his works in the station, which he replaced to pay homage to the victims.
+The work was inaugurated on 18 July 2016, containing an olive tree to symbolise peace and accompanied by a poem in Dutch, French, and the six languages of UNESCO.

 Location

-The station is located under the Rue de la Loi/Wetstraat, a street best known for the many official buildings of the European Union (EU), including the European Parliament and the European Commission, as well as of the Belgian Government.
+The station is located under the Rue de la Loi/Wetstraat, a street best known for the many official buildings of the European Union (EU), including the European Parliament and the European Commission, as well as of the Belgian Federal Government.
 One of the station's exits leads to the Rue de la Loi, with a side entrance leading to the Rue Joseph II/Jozef II-straat.
 The other exit leads to the Chaussée d'Etterbeek/Etterbeeksesteenweg.
 It is located under the bridge carrying the Rue de la Loi.
 Nearby (also on the Chaussée d'Etterbeek) is an entrance leading to the SNCB/NMBS (heavy rail) southbound platforms of Schuman railway station.
 This entrance is located under the railway bridge with stairs up to the platforms.